 Ilmarinen was the Eternal Hammerer, a smith and great inventor, maybe a now-a-days scientist.
 The great works of Ilmarinen include the crafting of the dome of the sky and the forging of the Sampo.
 The Sampo was a magical artifact that brought good fortune to its holder.
 When the Sampo was stolen, it is said that Ilmarinen’s homeland fell upon hard times and he sent an expedition to retrieve it, but in the ensuing battle it was smashed and lost at sea.

-Pohjola is assumed to be the most extreme North, described as a dark and terrible place.
+Pohjola is assumed to be the most extreme North.
+It is a dark and terrible place.
 Some claim it’s also Tartarus, Hyperborea and Ultima Thule.
 In addition, the same rune portrays Ilmarinen as returning home successfully with the enigmatic and extremely beautiful Maiden of the North.

 In another folklore Väinämöinen tries to awe Ilmarinen with tales of the maiden’s beauty and so lure him to Pohjola.
 Ilmarinen sees through the sham, however, and refuses.
 Not to be outdone, Väinämöinen tricks the smith into climbing a fir tree trying to bring down moonlight that is glimmering on the

 branches.
 Conjuring a storm-wind with his magical song, Väinämöinen then blows Ilmarinen away to Pohjola.
-Once there, Ilmarinen is approached by the toothless witch, Louhi, and her daughter, the Maiden of Pohjola, and having seen the maiden’s beauty, consents to build a Sampo.
+Once there, Louhi the toothless witch and her beautiful daughter approached Ilmarinen.
+When Ilmarinen saw this graceful daughter, the Maiden of Pohjola he consented to build a Sampo.

 After many failures, angered at his lack of success, Ilmarinen conjures the four winds to fan the flames.
 The winds blow for three days, until finally, the Sampo is born.
 Returning triumphant to the Maiden of Pohjola, Ilmarinen bids her to become his wife.
 To his dismay, she refuses to leave her native land, forcing him to return home alone and dejected.

 It is striking again that the Northpole is once more linked to a dwelling place of mighty people or an omnipotent race.
-Like already mentioned above it’s a region of heaven as wel as hell, sometimes referred to as Ultima Thule or Hyperborea in the Greek Myths.
+It’s indeed a region of heaven as well as hell.
+The Northpole is Ultima Thule and in Greek myths Hyperborea.

 Because Arthur is ‘Arth’ the Bear, one can find him among the celestial bears.
 Polaris, the North Star, our pole star at the present time is part of Ursa Minor (the small bear), the little dipper, the still point around which the Northern heavens turn.
 As known in many old cultures and by the ancients, it forms on its path through the skies a …. swastika.
-Notice that in many lore this symbol is associated with the Holy Grail secrets.
+The Holy Grail and the Swastika are related.

-A small sidestep 😉 Ilmarinen is mentioned in the song “Rauta” performed by the great band Korpiklaani.
+A small sidestep 😉 Ilmarinen occurs in the song “Rauta”.
+Performed by the great band Korpiklaani.